JonathanMEdwards/subtext10/doc/language.md

 }
 ```

-Parsing alternative patterns like in this example requires backtracking, which we get from the way rejection discards changes to the subject value.
-Thus we can use normal conditional and looping constructs to do backtracking parsing.
+Parsing alternative patterns as in this example is sometimes called _backtracking_, because the position in the input string much be backed-up, and any intermediate side-effects must be discarded.
+Subtext doesn’t neeed to do anything special for backtracking, because the try-block simply discards the modified string value and starts the next clause with the original input string.

 Another useful parsing function is `match-number?` which matches a numeric string and returns its numeric value as an extra result `number`.
 For example:
 ```Txt